Skip to Main Content

 Fenian Street and the New South City Axis

-Dublin's hotel geography has been reshuffling for the better part of a decade.
-The established grand-hotel corridor — St Stephen's Green, the Shelbourne's stretch of north Grafton, the Merrion's Georgian terrace — has long anchored the city's premium accommodation tier.
+The Alex Hotel Dublin is a 4-star hotel in Dublin, Ireland, at 41-47 Fenian St, D02 H678.
+The established grand-hotel corridor, St Stephen's Green, the Shelbourne's stretch of north Grafton, the Merrion's Georgian terrace, has long anchored the city's premium accommodation tier.
 But a second axis has been quietly consolidating around the south inner city streets that connect Trinity College eastward toward the Docklands.
-Fenian Street sits inside that corridor, and The Alex Hotel Dublin, at numbers 41–47, occupies a position that gives it genuine urban utility without the ceremonial weight of its longer-established peers.
+Fenian Street sits inside that corridor, and The Alex Hotel Dublin, at numbers 41 to 47, occupies a position that gives it genuine urban utility without the ceremonial weight of its longer-established peers.

 The neighbourhood carries its own cultural density.
 Merrion Square, the National Gallery, and the Natural History Museum are all within reasonable walking distance, as is the rear entrance to Trinity's campus.
-For travellers whose Dublin itinerary leans toward museums, galleries, and the older Georgian fabric of the city rather than bar-heavy Temple Bar, the address is a practical one.
+For travellers whose Dublin itinerary leans toward museums, galleries, and the older Georgian fabric of the city, the address is a practical one.
 The Docklands tech quarter is accessible to the east, which also makes this stretch useful for business travellers whose meetings cluster around the Grand Canal Dock area.

 Where The Alex Sits in Dublin's Hotel Market